Makae/rxjs-insights/docs/article.md

 One of the most notable frameworks which uses an implementation of ReactiveX is Angular.
 Angular includes the RxJS library as a direct dependency and uses it for implementing a reactive and standardized solution for working with data streams and data manipulation.
 Altough RxJS is widely used by developers and adopted by major frameworks, it is often hard for new developers to understand it.
 Furthermore there are many common pitfalls which make finding problems hard.

 I remember having  a hard time getting into RxJS.
-This article tries to ease new developers into ReactiveX and RxJS and also gives some insights for handling the more complex topics like Higher-Level Observables and the inner workings of RxJS.
+This article tries to ease new developers into ReactiveX and RxJS and also gives some insights for handling the more complex topics like Higher-Order Observables and the inner workings of RxJS.
 Within the article I will show all examples with TypeScript and the RxJS Library, as I am most comfortable with those implementations.
 Nevertheless the concept here will apply to all implementations of ReactiveX.

 ## Why Reactive Programming?